 The Dutch declared war on Japan the very next day — even before the US did (according to reports, the Dutch government in London actually sent the proclamation of war before the news of the attack reached them).

 More than 150 years after the Dutch recognised American independence, the US took the opportunity to return the favour.
 Although it was the Canadian army that liberated the biggest parts of the country by May 5, 1945, the US played a key role in the liberation and eventual victory of the Allied forces.
 However, this was only the beginning of American support for the Dutch.

 American-Dutch Relations: After the war

 It provided billions of dollars in economic assistance to countries in Western Europe.
-The intent was to set up and preserve institutions of free trade and liberal democracy.
+The motive was to set up and preserve institutions of free trade and liberal democracy.
 As a consequence, the US and the Netherlands share a similar outlook and value system in politics and economics.
-There have, of course, been some sharp divergences.

-The Dutch have also supported NATO war efforts in Korea, the Middle East and the Balkans.
-With the Brexit, the Netherlands is now perhaps the most transatlantic-leaning member of the EU.
+The Dutch have also supported NATO’s war efforts in Korea, the Middle East, and the Balkans.
+With Brexit, the Netherlands is now perhaps the most transatlantic-leaning member of the EU.

 Surprise!
 We have differences too

-Sure, talking about American-Dutch relations, there have been some bones of contention along the way, most prominently the tolerant Dutch attitude towards soft drugs as opposed to the hard line taken by the US.
-More recently, the winds of political change in the US have induced further discord, with the Dutch for example remaining strong supporters of the pro-choice movement on the international stage while American policy shifts to a pro-life focus.
+Sure, talking about American-Dutch relations, there have been some bones of contention along the way, most prominently the tolerant Dutch attitude towards soft drugs as opposed to the hard-line sometimes taken by the US (on a state level, however, more and more are legalising the use of marihuana).